 A/B testing is a tactic that marketers use to test different elements on your website.
 For example, if your SEO implemented a call-to-action (CTA) button, but wants to try a different version in a different color in order to determine which performs the best, they might perform an A/B test.

 This test will allow them to see what variation of a specific element performs better and implement that version on your website.

 Heat map testing

 Another test that marketers may use on your site heatmap testing.
 This test shows how far users get down a certain page before leaving.
-It also shows where users click the most and can be a great indication of whether or not you need more interactive elements above the fold.
+It also shows where users click the most and can indicate whether you need more interactive elements above the fold.

 These are real SEO results driven for a WebFX client.

 increase in organic traffic

 increase in sessions from SEO